Best Free Scheduling Tools in 2026 (That Actually Work)

 Best for: Anyone already using Google Calendar who wants a basic booking link without adding another tool.

-Open-source meeting poll tool — not a booking page, but a way to find a time that works for a group.
-Propose dates/times, share a link, and participants vote on what works.
+Open-source meeting poll tool — propose dates/times, share a link, and participants vote on what works.
 No login required.
-Rallly is lightweight, privacy-focused, and self-hostable.
+Lightweight, privacy-focused, and self-hostable.
 The hosted version is free for most use cases.

 A modern, cleaner version of When2Meet.
 Drag-select your availability on a grid, share the link, and participants fill in their free times.
 Multi-timezone support works automatically and the mobile experience is far better than When2Meet’s.
 No account required; optionally sign in with Google to auto-fill busy times.
 Completely free.